twallema/influenza-USA/data/README.md

 ### FIPS codes

 + `fips_state_county.csv`: Contains for a five-digit FIPS code for every US state and county.
 The first two numbers represent the state, the last three numbers represent the county.
 Post-2020 FIPS codes, contains the reshuffled Connecticut counties.
 Made using `build-FIPS-list.py`.

+### Contacts

++ `locations-all_daytype-all_avg-UK-DE-FI_polymod-2008.csv`: Contains the social contact matrix for age groups 0-5, 5-18, 18-50, 50-65, 65+.
+Average of the UK, Germany and Finland from the 2008 Polymod study.
+Sum of contacts in all locations (home, work, school, leisure, others) and averaged over all daytypes (week, weekend, holiday).
+Physical and non-physical contacts.
+Number of contacts integrated with the duration of the contact.

++ `locations-all_daytype-week_holiday_avg-UK-DE-FI_polymod-2008.csv`: Contains the social contact matrix for age groups 0-5, 5-18, 18-50, 50-65, 65+.
+Average of the UK, Germany and Finland from the 2008 Polymod study.
+Sum of all locations (home, work, school, leisure, others) and for weeks during a holiday.
+Physical and non-physical contacts.
+Number of contacts integrated with the duration of the contact.

++ `locations-all_daytype-week_no-holiday_avg-UK-DE-FI_polymod-2008.csv`: Contains the social contact matrix for age groups 0-5, 5-18, 18-50, 50-65, 65+.
+Average of the UK, Germany and Finland from the 2008 Polymod study.
+Sum of all locations (home, work, school, leisure, others) and for non-holiday weeks.
+Physical and non-physical contacts.
+Number of contacts integrated with the duration of the contact.

++ `locations-all_daytype-weekend_avg-UK-DE-FI_polymod-2008.csv`: Contains the social contact matrix for age groups 0-5, 5-18, 18-50, 50-65, 65+.
+Average of the UK, Germany and Finland from the 2008 Polymod study.
+Sum of all locations (home, work, school, leisure, others) and for weekends.
+Physical and non-physical contacts.
+Number of contacts integrated with the duration of the contact.

 ## Conversion